The National Infantry Museum’s new memorial to the Global War on Terrorism will be dedicated Monday, October 16, 2017, at 11 a.m.

 Abizaid and three other four-star generals who served as commanders in Iraq and Afghanistan – Stan McCrystal, George Casey and Chuck Jacoby – joined forces in 2015 to help design the memorial and raise the funds needed to build it.

-“This is potentially the first national level monument to the current conflict,” Abizaid said.
-“The National Infantry Museum is the perfect place for it, and I am confident that the hundreds of thousands of Soldiers, Sailors, Airmen, Marines and family members who visit it will find it to be an emotional, inspirational and fitting tribute to their sacrifices.”
+“The National Infantry Museum is the perfect place for this sacred memorial, and I am confident that the hundreds of thousands of Soldiers, Sailors, Airmen, Marines and family members who visit it will find it to be an emotional, inspirational and fitting tribute to their sacrifices,” Abizaid said.

 Organizers expect thousands of veterans and active duty military to attend the dedication event, along with top service commanders from each of the branches.
 Invitations will go out to Gold Star families across the country.